wallarm/product-documentation/docs/latest/waf-installation/cloud-platforms/alibaba-cloud/docker-container.md

         The filtering node directives should be described in the `/etc/nginx/sites-enabled/default` file.

     * `-p`: port the filtering node listens to.
 The value should be the same as the instance port.
     * `-e`: environment variables with the filtering node configuration (available variables are listed in the table below).
-Please note that it is not recommended to pass the value of `DEPLOY_TOKEN` explicitly.
+Please note that it is not recommended to pass the value of `WALLARM_API_TOKEN` explicitly.

         --8<-- "../include/waf/installation/nginx-docker-env-vars-to-mount-latest.md"
 1. [Test the filtering node operation](#testing-the-filtering-node-operation).